Tsardines/divinity-2-skills/README.md

 - **Aerotheurge**
 - *Favourable Wind*
 - "Control the forces of nature so the wind is literally at your party's back.
 An aura increases you allies' movement speeds while they stay close to you."
-- "Sets Favourable Winsd Aura for 4 turn(s)."
+- "Sets Favourable Winds Aura for 4 turn(s)."
 - Cost: 1 Memory slot
 - Cooldown: 6 turns
 - Requirement: Aerotheurge 1